TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 ### Wallet implementation
+This an advanced servoce option.
+It requests to be added in the setting menu by default but ot can be switched off.

-Wallet makes a call to the gateway API with the DID associated with the QRCode “issuer” argument to read the Issuer callback and its details from the registry.
+Wallet makes a call to the gateway API with the domain and DID associated with the QRCode “issuer” argument to read the Issuer details from the registry.
 The wallet checks that the QRCode domain is in the "issuerDomain" list, if this is the case it adds Issuer data to the access confirmation request message.
-If this is not the case or if there is no register available, it indicates that the name of the Issuer cannot not be obtained and verified.
+If this is not the case or if there is no register available, it indicates that the name of the Issuer cannot not be obtained and verified and the user alert message remains as it is ("Do you trust the domain...").

 # credentialOffer